digital-work-lab/open-source-project/docs/week_6-11_group_work.md

 {: .deliverable }
 ![tasks logo](../assets/iconmonstr-clipboard-5.svg) Create the pull request ([deadline](../index.html#deliverables)).
 We will evaluate the code four days before the code review session.

+Remember that everyone is expected to contribute equally.
+If there are any concerns related to fair contributions, it is essential to raise them early.
+We reserve the right to adjust the grades as needed, including assigning different grades within the group and awarding a bonus to those who make exceptional contributions.